 Over the past three off-seasons the Rangers have spent $35 million on improvements and renovations to the ballpark.
 After the 2010 season, the audio and video systems were upgraded that included the 5,000 square-foot HD video board.
 Before the 2012 season a 23,000 square-foot indoor, air-conditioned space, that includes a two story restaurant and sports bar, a kid’s zone and a 100 seat Batter’s Eye Club was added in centerfield.
 Aluminum bleachers, originally from Arlington Stadium, on both sides of Greene’s Hill were replaced with traditional ballpark seats lowering the total seating capacity by 600.
 The visitors bullpen was also reconfigured to run parallel to the left centerfield wall.
 The latest additions, completed before the 2013 season, include an expanded homeplate club, the Capital One Club, adding a row of seats directly behind homeplate, expanding the dugouts and adding a new Rangers merchandise store.

 In May 2016 the City of Arlington and the Rangers announced plans to construct a new ballpark adjacent to Globe Life Park.
 Although their current ballpark is just over two decades old the team wants a new retractable roof ballpark so sweltering summertime games are no longer an issue.
 Adding a retractable roof to Globe Life Park is not cost effective.
 On November 8, 2016 Arlington voters approved public funding for a $1 billion new stadium for the Rangers.
-Estimated completion date of a new ballpark is no earlier than the 2021 season.
+Estimated completion date is 2020.